The IRP Application Portal is currently closed. The second round of funding will be announced in fall 2020.

 When can I apply to the IRP?

 CFC and community foundations will hold up to 3 funding rounds before March 31, 2021.
 The application period for the first round runs from January 8th 2020 to February 10th 2020.
-Subsequent rounds will be held in 2020.
+Subsequent rounds will be held in fall 2020.
 Follow CFC’s social media channels for up to date information.

 CFC and the community foundation network are one of five national organizations delivering the Government of Canada’s IRP funding.
 To learn more about other Readiness Support Partners’ funding programs and application periods, please visit their websites.
 You can also visit the IRP website at www.irp-ppi.ca.